ChigozieCO/aws-bootcamp-cruddur-2023/journal/week4.md

 This week we created our databases.
 We created both a local Postgres database on my local machine and also a retaional database with a Progres engine on AWS.

+We also put automation in progress by writing a bunch of scripts to automate a lot of the repititive tasks we will we doing.

+We configured a Lambda function as well.

 # Create RDS

 The first thing I did was create an RDS instance on AWS using the command line.
 The code below was what was used in creating the RDS instance: